ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

   ?
 Please review the license for API Connect available in /usr/local/lib/node_modules/apiconnect/LICENSE.txt and select yes to accept. yes arrow keys)
   ?
 What's the name of your application?
 Customer
   ?
 Enter name of the directory to contain the project: Customer ?
-What kind of application do you have in mind? empty-server (An empty LoopBack API, without any configured models or datasources)
+What kind of application do you have in mind? empty-server (An empty LoopBack API, without any configured models or data sources)
   ```

 1. Change directory to your application directory